Remuneration policy

 In 2020, Atria Plc’s Board of Directors decided on the long-term incentive program for management and key personnel for the period 2021-2023.
 The programme is principally the same as in 2018–2020.
 The purpose of the share-based incentive plan is to encourage Atria's management to acquire the company's shares and to increase the company's long-term value increase through its decisions and operations.

-The programme is based on incentives paid in shares and cash, and it is divided into three earnings periods of one year, with the first earning period beginning on 1 January 2021 and ending on 31 December 2021.
-The bonuses for 2021 will be paid in three equal instalments in 2022, 2023 and 2024, partly in the form of shares in the company and partly in cash.
+The programme is based on incentives paid in shares and cash, and it is divided into three earnings periods of one year, with the first earning period was 1 January 2021-31 December 2021 and the second earning perio 1 January 2022-31 December 2022.
+The bonuses, partly in the form of shares in the company and partly in cash, will be paid in three equal instalments during the following three years after the earning period.
 The cash sum is intended to cover the taxes and tax-like fees arising from the bonus.
 The potential reward of the plan is based on the company's earnings per share EPS (70%) and organic growth (30%).
-If a person's employment relationship ends before the payment of the bonus, the bonus will not usually be paid.
-There are no restrictions regarding the ownership of paid shares.
+If the person's employment or business relationship ends before the reward is paid, the reward may not be paid.There are no restrictions regarding the ownership of paid shares.

-The Board of Directors’ valid authorisations concerning remuneration Atria Plc’s Annual General Meeting held on 29 April 2021 authorised the Board of Directors
+The Board of Directors’ valid authorisations concerning remuneration Atria Plc’s Annual General Meeting held on 3 May 2022 authorised the Board of Directors

 to decide on the acquisition of a maximum of 2,800,000 of the company’s own series A shares; and an issue of a maximum of 5,500,000 new series A shares and/ or on the disposal of any series A shares held by the company through a share issue or by granting option rights or other special rights entitling people to shares as referred to in Chapter 10, Section 1 of the Limited Liability Companies Act, in both cases under terms and conditions which enable the use of the acquired and/or issued shares as part of the company’s incentive plan.